 Intrepid Detox Residential – Begin Your Journey of Addiction Recovery Today

 If you have been struggling to stay sober or if you have been abusing chemical substances for an extended period of time and you are ready to begin living the life you deserve, give Intrepid Detox Residential a call.
-Our addiction treatment center is located in Riviera Beach, Florida, and it has quickly garnered a reputation as one of the most reputable and effective treatment centers in the area.
+Our addiction treatment center is located in Palm Beach, Florida, and it has quickly garnered a reputation as one of the most reputable and effective treatment centers in the area.
 We believe in a multi-phased approach to recovery – one that begins with medical detox, progresses to inpatient rehab and concludes with a long-term aftercare program.
 For more information on our individualized recovery program or to begin your own personal journey of healing, call us now.